This is the featured image of the Top Production Mistakes: Part 1 blog article.

-1) Lacks Basic EQ “Reflexes”
+1) Lacking Basic EQ "Reflexes"

-– Low Cut (almost) Everything
+- Low Cutting (almost) Everything

-If you were to insert a spectrum analyzer on a lot of different tracks, you’d realize that – in most cases – the sound you’re processing contains frequency content in the 20 Hz – 100 Hz range.
-If you’re looking at the sub or kick, that’s fine; but for any other sound (hats, synths, effect sweeps), these frequencies are not perceivable or fundamental and do nothing but muddy up the low-end.
-Make sure you high-pass/low-cut these sounds with a four pole (or steeper) filter.
-Or more than one…
+Without a sub, an EDM track has no real presence in a club or festival environment.
+These sub-frequencies create the physical vibrations the audience feels and reacts to.
+If you were to insert a spectrum analyzer on many different tracks, you'd realize that - in most cases - the sound you're processing contains frequency content in the 20 Hz - 100 Hz range.
+If you're looking at the sub or kick, that's fine, but for any other sound (hats, synths, effect sweeps), these frequencies are not perceivable or fundamental and do nothing but muddy up the low-end.
+Make sure you high-pass/low-cut these sounds with a four-pole (or steeper) filter.
+Or more than one… How can you be sure when to low-cut and when not to?
+If unsure, place a low pass on the channel and isolate these low frequencies.
+Now that you hear them, are they essential to the sound?
+Solo it with the subchannel.
+Are they interfering?
+Here's a frequency analysis of a high hat with a high pass around 500 Hz.
+As you can see, there is no longer energy present below 100 Hz.

 Top Mistakes - High Hat EQ On